 Financial management in key risk areas across the Constabulary focusses on activity and performance management alongside the budget management processes and the financial management framework throughout all tiers of the organisation is appropriately advised and supported by the Finance function.

-The real risk of cyber-attack continues to grow in UK Policing not just from criminal organisations but also state actors, in response during 2022/23 we have implemented a Cyber Threat & Response Management Board to provide a comprehensive bilateral response to our cyber threat & response position ensuring agreed and appropriate solutions and remediation plans are in place and actively progressing additionally, informing Force(s) Executive of strategic outcomes and ensuring learning activities are cascaded to respective departments.
+The risk of cyber-attack continues to grow in UK Policing not just from criminal organisations but also state actors.
+The Constabulary has a shared Cyber Threat & Response Management Board chaired by the SIRO to provide a comprehensive bilateral response to our cyber threat & response position.
+This ensures agreed and appropriate solutions and remediation plans are in place and actively progressing additionally, informing chief officers of strategic outcomes and ensuring learning activities are cascaded to respective departments.
+Cyber related risks are considered and where appropriate escalated to the strategic risk register.

+The Joint Information Management Board, chaired by the SIRO and consisting of all Information Asset Owners, governs information risk.
+Information security is reviewed and lessons learned from any incidents.
+Any remedial actions or learning is shared back into the organisation.

 Implementing good practices in transparency reporting and audit to deliver effective accountability.

-The decision making guidance, protocols and templates referred to in the Scheme of Corporate Governance and the involvement of senior officers, legal officers and finance officers ensures that public reports are written in a clear and accessible way with sufficient information to enable members of the public to formulate informed opinions on the matters for decision.
+The decision-making guidance, protocols and templates referred to in the Scheme of Corporate Governance and the involvement of senior officers, legal officers and finance officers ensures that public reports are written in a clear and accessible way with sufficient information to enable members of the public to formulate informed opinions on the matters for decision.

 The corporate Force Performance Group framework provides a transparent cycle of reporting on core performance metrics.
 Performance information is published online and is easily accessible to staff, partners and the public.